Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Landau free-energy expansion

-The calculated phase diagram is shown in Fig.~\ref{fig:phase_diagram_and_inset_TN_above_out_of_plane} and displays multiple phases, both superconducting and magnetic.
+The calculated phase diagram for out-of-plane field orientation is shown in Fig.~\ref{fig:phase_diagram_and_inset_TN_above_out_of_plane} and displays multiple phases, both superconducting and magnetic.
 There is a magnetic phase setting in via a second-order transition at $T_N$, which penetrates both into the high-field and into the low-field phase below the corresponding second-order superconducting transitions.
-Most intriguingly, our analysis not only shows a first-order transition at $B^* \approx 4\, \mathrm{T}$ between two coexistence phases involving nonzero $\Delta_1$, $\Delta_2$, and $M$ but also predicts that the first-order transition line has a critical endpoint.
-Hence, there is a small crossover region between the endpoint and the second-order superconducting transition line.
+Most intriguingly, our analysis not only shows a first-order transition at $B^* \approx 4\, \mathrm{T}$ between two coexistence phases involving nonzero $\Delta_1$, $\Delta_2$, and $M$ but also predicts that the first-order transition line has a critical end point.
+Hence, there is a small crossover region between the end point and the second-order superconducting transition line.
 Figure \ref{fig:phase_diagram_and_inset_TN_above_out_of_plane}(b) shows a magnification of the corresponding region.
-At a stronger field of about $7\, \mathrm{T}$, the magnetic OP $M$ and the superconducting OP $\Delta_1$ (of $B_{1g+}$ symmetry) vanish at a second-order transition and only the superconducting OP $\Delta_2$ (of $B_{1u+}$ symmetry) survives.
+In the low-field coexistence phase, $\Delta_1$ and $M$ dominate, with only a small contribution from $\Delta_2$.
+In the high-field coexistence phase, the relative weights of $\Delta_1$ and $\Delta_2$ are reversed.
+At a stronger field of about $7\, \mathrm{T}$, the magnetic OP $M$ and the even-parity superconducting OP $\Delta_1$ vanish at a second-order transition and only the odd-parity superconducting OP $\Delta_2$ survives.
 The superconductivity breaks down only at much higher fields.

+The trilinear coupling between superconducting and magnetic OPs with strength $\delta_{12M}$ in Eq.\ (\ref{eq:Landau_F_mixed}) is crucial here.
+In its absence, the phase diagram in Fig.\ \ref{fig:phase_diagram_and_inset_TN_above_out_of_plane} would be qualitatively different: Below the first-order transition, we would get even-parity $\Delta_1$ superconducting order coexisting with magnetic order, whereas above, we would get odd-parity $\Delta_2$ superconducting and magnetic order.
+Hence, below and above the first-order line, different symmetries would be broken.
+The line then could not have a critical end point and there would not be a crossover region.
+Instead, it would reach the superconducting $T_c$ line in a bicritical point.